mjcconsulting/camelz4-prototype/modules/vpcs/TAG-alfa-development-oregon-default-vpc.md

 # Modules:VPCs:Alfa Development Account:Oregon:Default VPC

-This module tags the Default-VPC in the AWS Oregon (us-west-2) Region within the Alfa-CaMeLz-Development Account.
+This module tags the Default-VPC in the AWS Oregon (us-west-2) Region within the CaMeLz-Alfa-Development Account.

 ## Dependencies